 Nevertheless, if you are over this, you can bet on auto racing, golf, boxing or MMA, tennis, basketball, baseball, football, hockey and soccer.
 For these you have the following types of wagers available:

-- Match Winner 2-Way – You have to make a prediction which team will win, but you can’t make a tie prediction.
+- Match Winner 2-Way – You have to make a prediction of which team will win, but you can’t make a tie prediction.

-- Match Winner 3-Way – The same as Match Winner 2 Way, only that you have the option to bet on a tie too.
+- Match Winner 3-Way – The same as Match Winner 2-Way, only that you have the option to bet on a tie too.

 - Match Winner with Spread – Choosing the winner of the game by taking a point spread into account.
 This means that you may still end up a loser if you miss the point spread despite the fact that your team won.